 I do work with motivated people with BPD in their recovery journeys.
 However, this understanding of Borderline Personality Disorder, is from the inside out and BPD Abuse cannot be minimized in any way. and what victims/survivors, parents, loved ones or ex-loved ones go through during and after BPD Abuse is also traumatic.
 While BPD is not exactly the same as NPD, the abuse is categorized as Narcissistic Abuse as well.
 I am no apologist whatsoever for any form of Narcissistic Abuse, and that includes BPD abuse as well.

-My services are best described as Coaching, relating to my clients, as one who has been there, and who understands, with a background in formal education in Social Work and Psychology.
+My services are best described as Coaching, relating to my clients, as one who has been there, and who understands, with a background in formal education in Social Work, Psychology, Religious Studies, Sociology, and Philosophy.
 I do, however, prefer to work with clients in a very personable, egalitarian, way that is down to earth.
 I specialize in many modalities and because I tailor them to each client, a specific modality, or an eclectic modality approach, I discuss that with you if you want to contact me to ask more, or in beginning to work with you as a client.
 I join with my clients on their journey, to help as I can, educate in whatever way will help, as someone who is a kindred spirit and who knows first hand what you so need to have understood, learn more about, heal, and be validated and supported in that process.
 Every narcissist leaves all their victims (who become survivors) feeling “crazy” like it IS you and NOT them, that is not the truth.
 You may still believe that, however. please know, if you don’t yet, that being abused by any (or multiple) Narcissists (Psychopaths or Borderlines or some combination thereof) is not ever your fault.
 Narcissists actively gaslight their targeted victims to feel crazy and at fault.
 You are not crazy, and it most certainly is not your fault.

 A.J.
 Mahari Specializes In: